lugq1990/automl-engine/README.md

 ## Installation

-It's highly recommended that to create a **virtual environment** to install `auto-ml-cl` as this will be at least of affect for root user path.
+It's highly recommended that to create a **virtual environment** to install `automl-engine` as this will be at least of affect for root user path.

 #### Linux

 1. Install virtual env: `sudo apt-get install python3-venv`
 2. Create virtual env folder: `python3 -m venv your_env_name`
 3. activate your virtual env: `source your_env_name/bin/activate`
-4. Install `auto-ml-cl` package: `pip install auto-ml-cl`
+4. Install `automl-engine` package: `pip install automl-engine`

 #### Windows